Nature of project: data analysis, software

 Available to students on full-time physics degree schemes only.

-In 2015 three geomagnetic storms with different initial signatures happened.
-These storms will be analysed using available data from magnetometers and any other instruments.
+In a typical year geomagnetic storms happen.
+Three geomagnetic storms in one year with different initial signatures will be analysed using available data from magnetometers and any other instruments.
 The student will have to first describe physically what a geomagnetic storm is and then use the data gathered to examine aspects of the storm's initial phase, progression and waning.

 Any available data can be chosen - the level of difficulty depends on the data chosen.
 Choices range from radar, satellite, geomagnetic, ionosonde and others.